feschroe/FrozenNas/README.md

 Uploading data into the cloud can be a privacy issue.
 Therefore it should be encrypted beforehand.
 [EncFS](http://en.wikipedia.org/wiki/EncFS) is a filebased encryption method using ciphers like AES.
 Optionally it can encrypt filenames as well.

 FrozenNas solves following problem: Data and names of your files are encrypted by EncFS and uploaded to Amazon S3.
-To minimize costs the Glacier storage class is used.
+To minimize costs glacier storage class is used.
-Various software and the AWS console is available to restore a specific file for the glacier.
+Various software and the AWS console is available to restore a specific file from the glacier.
 But which one is it?
-The filenames are encrypted.
+The filenames are encrypted!
 FrozenNas lets you browse your S3 bucket presenting decrypted filenames.
 It provides the possibility to initiate a restore request or download an already restored file directly to your
 Android device.

-WARNING: At the time of writing upload and storage using Glacier storage class is kind of cheap.
+WARNING: At the time of writing upload and storage using glacier storage class is kind of cheap.
 Instead __restoring__ can cause significant costs!
 It is based on file size and the complete amount of data stored.
 Try to avoid restoring data (especially big files), which does not have to.
 Please refer to the S3 price list for details.

 Installation